How to install and set up a navigational marine compass in your sea kayak

 Return the brass plate to the compass globe, drop the assembly into the deck recess, and lay the black plastic fascia plate atop the whole works.
 Slip all four bolts through the fascia plate, the brass plate, and the kayak deck; you should have about 1/4 inch of bolt protruding into the cargo compartment.
 Slip a rubber washer, followed by a flat stainless washer, onto a bolt and hand-tighten a nylock nut to hold it all in place.
 Repeat for all four bolts (or loosely install the self-tapping screws, but do not yet tighten).

 It’s irrelevant at this point that the compass does not read “0” (zero) or “N” (north), as it’s unlikely that your kayak happens to be lying on your lawn at precisely due north.
 But it’s imperative that the compass’s lubber line(s) be oriented precisely along the kayak’s longitudinal axis or keel line.
+(Lubber lines are the 1-2 stationary markings on the globe body itself, NOT the floating dial).
 So tautly stretch a section of heavy string along the centerline of the foredeck, from one known centerpoint near the bow to another centerpoint well behind the compass, and tape the ends in place.
 Most kayaks have some sort of deck fittings or other features which can be assumed to be situated on the deck’s centerline, so use these.
 The longer this string is, the more accurate your alignment will be.

 Because you have only hand-tightened the compass, the globe can still be rotated in its housing and properly aligned before locking it down.
 Peering down from directly above the compass, move your head until the alignment string bisects the center pivot bearing of the compass card with the numbered graduations, then gently rotate the globe until the lubber line(s) essentially disappears behind the string, or are perfectly aligned with it.